2023-environmental-bioinformatics/Lab_BLAST/README.md

 conda install -c bioconda blast
 ```

 Ultimately, when you blast anything you are searching a query sequence (stuff you want to know about) to a set of reference sequences (stuff you presumably already know).
 You can use almost any collection of sequences as a reference as long as they're in fasta format.
 Genome, transcriptome, proteins, you name it.
-If you want to go big (and your HPC admins are OK with this!) you can even download the **entire** nr database from NCBI.
+If you want to go big (and your HPC admins are OK with this!) you can even download the **entire** non-redundant nt (DNA) or nr (protein) database from NCBI.

 For now, though, we are going to ask a pretty simple question: which of the genes in a _de novo_ crab transcriptome are likely to be from a common microparasite of crabs?
 In this repo, you'll find a semi-cleaned, downsampled _de novo_ transcriptome for the hydrothermal vent crab, _Bythograea thermydron_.
 I built this transcriptome using four tissue types from two individual crabs from the East Pacific Rise (9N).
-We know surprisingly little about most parasites, but we know they are very very common, so let's search our transcriptome for contigs matching a common haplosporidian parasite to see if we can find it in the depths.
+We don't know much about parasites at vents, but we know parasites are very very common in other ecosystems, so let's search our transcriptome for contigs matching a common haplosporidian parasite to see if we can find it in the depths.

 ## Build a BLAST database of your "reference" sequences